yisiox/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 3. **Enter the Edit Command**:
-Let's say we want to edit John's email, thus we can do so by copying the following command: `edit 1 e\newemail@example.com`
+Let's say we want to edit John's email, thus we can do so by copying the following command:<br>
+`edit 1 e\newemail@example.com`

 <p align="center">
   <img src="images/tutorial-edit-2.png" style="width: 90%;">